 [your name]

 If it's starting to feel like your client is ignoring your payment request emails, there are a few things you can do to grab their attention.
-We’ve listed a few below:
+Here they are:

 When a customer avoids payment, having multiple ways to contact them can be helpful.
-If your follow-up invoice emails haven't been acknowledged, pick up the phone and try to speak with them instead.
-You may be able to identify the reason for any missed payments and resolve the problem more quickly this way.
+If your follow-up emails haven't been replied to, pick up the phone and call them.
+A ringing phone is harder to ignore.

-Alternatively, see if you can contact someone else within the organization, ideally someone from the same team as your customer, to see if they can help.
+Alternatively, if it’s a company, see if you can contact someone else within the organization.
+Ideally, this should be someone from the same team as your contact person.

 Factoring involves selling your invoices to a company in exchange for an upfront payment.
 Typically, the company will offer you a percentage of the invoice's value.

-Kabbage, for example, offers 75%, which is quite a bit of money, especially if you've been dealing with an outstanding invoice for months with no payment in sight.
+Kabbage, for example, offers 75%, which is quite a bit of money, especially if you've been dealing with an outstanding invoice for months with no payment forthcoming.

 You can also inform the client that you intend to file a claim in small claims court.
-Your state will have laws specifically about how much your client owes you to be eligible to go to court.
+Your state or country will have laws that stipulate the value of unpaid invoices that can be taken to court.
 It is usually in the thousands but less than $10,000.

 Clients do not have to take advantage of small businesses.
 Demonstrate your willingness to advocate for yourself.

-Let's go over a few templates to study examples of the dont’s of how to request payment.
+Let's go over a few examples of how not to request payment.

 Subject line: Payment for services